Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Legal Framework

 Germany explicitly regulates IMSI catchers in its Code of Criminal Procedure (§100i StPO).
 Police can use IMSI catchers under court order for specified serious offenses.
+The legal framework was established in 2002 and has undergone several revisions to balance security needs with privacy rights.
+Prosecutors must demonstrate that traditional surveillance methods would be insufficient or significantly more difficult.

 Transparency Requirements

 Use must be reported to the court and Parliament is informed annually.
 The law limits use to obtaining device identifiers and location, not content, unless a separate wiretap warrant is obtained.
+Each deployment requires documentation of the time period, location, and specific objectives.
+The Federal Constitutional Court has established strict boundaries for IMSI catcher usage to protect citizens' fundamental right to telecommunications privacy (Fernmeldegeheimnis).

 Agencies Using the Technology

 The Federal Police (BKA), State Police forces, and Intelligence (BfV) all have access to IMSI catchers, often sourced from Rohde & Schwarz or domestic suppliers.
+The Federal Customs Service (Zoll) also employs this technology for combating cross-border smuggling operations.
+Between 2013-2019, German authorities deployed IMSI catchers over 2,000 times, with usage increasing approximately 13% year-over-year, according to parliamentary reports.
+The BND (foreign intelligence service) reportedly uses more advanced versions for overseas operations.

 Notable Cases